The Genomics Leadership Initiative at Juniata College

 - Information Discovery IM 241, Fall QS and S division class; T/TH 9 to 10:20AM; prereqs IT110 or IT111 or CS110 or Instructors Permission (Loren Rhodes)

-- Biological Sciences Research Methods (Lamendella, Buonaccorsi, Peterson, and some Keeney sections)
+- Biological Sciences Research Methods (Lamendella, Buonaccorsi, and Keeney sections)

-- Even Spring Semesters (Peterson/Buonaccorsi), N division class; MW 2 to 4:50PM; prereqs BI207 or Instructors Permission
+- Even Spring Semesters (Buonaccorsi), N division class; MW 2 to 4:50PM; prereqs BI207 or Instructors Permission

 - Odd Fall Semesters (Lamendella), N division class; schedule TBA; prereqs BI207 or Instructors Permission

-- Fall 2014 (Keeney), N division class; schedule TBA; prereqs BI207 or Instructors Permission
+- Even Fall Semesters (Keeney), N division class; schedule TBA; prereqs BI207 or Instructors Permission

 - Unix CS 255U, 1 credit every semester, T 8AM, prereq Computer Science 110 or Instructors Permission (Loren Rhodes);

-- Perl CS255P, 2 credits, Spring, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study
+- Perl CS255P, 2 credits, Summer, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

-- Python CS255Y, 2 credits, Spring & Summer, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study
+- Python CS255Y, 2 credits, Summer, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

 Electives: In addition to the core courses, students must take at least three elective courses related to ELSI genomic themes: